chromaui/chromatic-docs/faq.md

 };

 /*
- *👇 Render functions are a framework specific feature to allow you control on how the component renders.
+ *👇 Render functions are a framework-specific feature to allow you control over how the component renders.
  * See https://storybook.js.org/docs/react/api/csf
  * to learn how to use render functions.
  */